-Exclusive: WeWork considers dramatic valuation cut in IPO
+Exclusive - WeWork considers dramatic valuation cut in IPO

 TUSSLE WITH SOFTBANK

 Were the We Company to delay its IPO, it would have to find debt financing to replace a $6-billion loan package it clinched from banks last month.
 This debt deal is contingent on the We Company raising at least $3 billion in its IPO.
-SoftBank has so far resisted replacing this arrangement by offering the We Company more funding.
+The Wall Street Journal reported that SoftBank is considering spending $750 million to buy shares in We Company's IPO.

-The last time SoftBank invested in the We Company was in January at a $47 billion valuation, injecting $2 billion of cash in the New York-based startup, far less than the $20 billion investment that the We Company had hoped for.
+The last time SoftBank invested in the We Company was in January at a $47 billion valuation, injecting $2 billion of cash in the New York-based startup.

 (Reporting by Joshua Franklin in New York, Anirban Sen in Bangalore and Jessica DiNapoli in Washington, D.C., Additional reporting by Herbert Lash in New York; Editing by Jason Neely and Nick Zieminski)